-#2 Updated by Yehuda Sadeh 8 months ago
+#2 Updated by Yehuda Sadeh almost 3 years ago

 @tmsn sure, you're welcome to take it.
 I do think that we need to overhaul a bit the way we control the bucket names constraints.
 We should have a way to globally configure it.
 I think that having a configurable in the Period config that would specify the type of constraints makes more sense.
 The ceph.conf configurable should still exist for backward compatibility but would be used to override it.
 Potentially we could have the ability to override it per zonegroup.
 We should also still be backward compatible, so imo by default we shouldn't be stricter than we were before.

-#3 Updated by Tomohiro Misono 8 months ago
+#3 Updated by Tomohiro Misono almost 3 years ago

 Thanks for the comment. so, it more than just updating valid_s3_bucket_name().

 What you mean is:

 1. add entry for bucket name rule in RGWPeriodConfig